prehax777/module/README.md

-# hello, thanks for buying paid version
+# hello, thanks for reading this
 executor supports this version: "rbx-version-template"